zoosk/zenv/README.md

 ## Quick Start

-If you want to get started immediately with all the fun that ZEnv has to offer, follow these simple steps:
+If you just want to get started without doing anything advanced, check out the `quickstart.md` file in the docs folder.

-1. Modify `properties/global.properties` so that it `export`s variables that
-   you want to be available in the environment.
-2. Run `install.py` to install ZEnv, restarting your terminal afterwards.
-3. `use` a checkout by name to start working in it.
-4. For help at any time, type `zhelp`.

-This setup hardly scratches the surface of what's possible with ZEnv.
+That setup hardly scratches the surface of what's possible with ZEnv.
 For more information on that, check out the docs in the `docs` folder.